 Nearing the Ka'bah

 It is recommended that the women should not crowd themselves near the wall of the Ka'bah, crushing themselves in to the men.
-Instead, she should perform her Tawaf on the outer circles of the Tawaf, away from the crowd.
+Instead, they should perform their Tawaf on the outer circles of the Tawaf, away from the crowd.

 This is recommended as a protection for her.
 However, if she is performing Tawaf at a time when the crowd is light, she may draw as near as she can to the Ka'bah.